Snackmasters: International versions

+Belgium

+Since September 2020, VTM has aired three belgian seasons of Snack Masters and one Christmas special.

 Australia

 In September 2021, it was announced that Australia’s Nine Network had commissioned a local version of the series set to air in the fourth quarter of 2021, to be hosted by Scott Pickett and Poh Ling Yeow, with Yvie Jones as a co-presenter.
 The series premiered on 29 November 2021.
 A second season started airing from 4 December 2022, with the show shifting to a new knockout competition format.

 New Zealand

-A New Zealand-produced version of Snackmasters premiered on TVNZ 2 on April 20, 2022, produced by South Pacific Pictures.
+A New Zealand-produced version, Snack Masters, premiered on TVNZ 2 on 20 April 2022, produced by South Pacific Pictures.

+France

+A French-produced version of Snackmasters premiered on M6 on 27 June 2023.
+The first episode was about McDonald's' Big Mac.